Netflix-Skunkworks/historical/mkdocs/docs/architecture.md

 Here is a diagram of the Historical Architecture:
 <a href="../img/historical-overview.jpg"><img src="../img/historical-overview.jpg"></a>

 **Please Note:** This stack is deployed _for every technology monitored_!
-There are many, many Historical stacks that will be deployed!
+There are many, many Historical stacks that will be deployed.

 ### Polling vs. Events
 Historical is *both* a polling and event driven system.
 It will periodically poll AWS accounts for changes.
-Because Historical responds to events in the environment, polling doesn't need to be very aggressive.
+However, because Historical responds to events in the environment, polling doesn't need to be very aggressive and only happens once every few hours.

-Unfortunately, events are not 100% reliable, and as such, polling is required to describe items that may have had lost events.
+Polling is necessary because events are not 100% reliable.
+This ensures that data is current just in case an event is dropped.

-Historical is *eventually consistent*, and makes a *best effort* to maintain a current and up-to-date inventory of assets.
+Historical is *eventually consistent*, and makes a *best effort* to maintain a current and up-to-date inventory of AWS resources.

 ## Prerequisites
 For all of this to work the following prerequisites that must be satisfied: